AnduroProject/anduro-wallet-connector-react/README.md

 **Parameter**

-chainId: 1 or 2 or 3 or 4
+chainId: 1 or 2 or 3 or 4 or 5 or 6

 - 1 for Bitcoin mainnet
 - 2 for Sidechain mainnet